FODMAPS diet IBS:

 In simple terms, this is a diet focused on cutting back/cutting out specific types of carbohydrates.

-The idea is that these carbohydrates are more difficult to digest and can also cause bacterial overgrowth in the digestive tract.
+The idea is that these carbohydrates are more difficult to digest, trigger symptoms and can also cause bacterial overgrowth in the digestive tract.

 What Does It Stand For?